 In the past year, we as IT admins have all dealt with it.
-Working together in an environment where external users or companies (described as guests) need access to your Microsoft environment.
+Working together in an environment where external users or companies (described as guests) need access to your Microsoft tenant.
 In this blog series, I will help you manage and control guest accounts in your tenant which is part of the Azure AD Identity Governance strategy.

 This blog series will consist of 4 blog posts.